Customer service voice: How does tone of voice affect customer service?

 Published September 15, 2018

 Last updated December 2, 2021

 What is the right customer service voice, and is it really that important?
 To answer that two-part question, let’s first take a step back in time to 1967, when Albert Mehrabian came up with the “7 percent–38 percent–55 percent” rule determining that communication is made up of three parts:

 - The actual words you use (7 percent)

-- The tone of delivery in your voice (38%), and
+- The tone of delivery in your voice (38 percent)

-- The body language accompanying your words and voice (55%).
+- The body language accompanying your words and voice (55 percent).

-Merely using positive language in conversations (e.g., “thank you”) only has a 7% impact on customers.
+Merely using positive language in conversations (for example, “thank you”) has only a 7 percent impact on customers.
 To truly connect with your audience, you need to also incorporate positive tone of voice and body language.
 This is true for over the phone, in person, or in writing.

-Tone of voice can mean a few different things, but it usually comes down to attitude—i.e., the quality or feeling in your voice expressed by the words you are using.
+Customer service tone of voice can mean a few different things (there's even an entire Reddit thread about it).
+But it usually comes down to attitude—that is, the quality or feeling in your voice expressed by the words you are using.